-Axis explosion-protected cameras belong to the protection category Ex d or Ex t, while some accessories belong to Ex e.
+Axis explosion-protected cameras belong to the protection category Ex d, Ex e, or Ex t, while some accessories belong to Ex e.
 For equipment designated Ex d, an explosion-protected housing should prevent any inner explosion from spreading to the surrounding gas mixture.
+Ex e, increased safety, is an explosion protection method for gas environments that prohibits arcs, sparks, or hot surfaces.
 Ex t is an explosion protection method where the enclosure restricts the surface temperature and keeps ignitable dust out from the electronics.
-Ex e, increased safety, is an explosion protection method for gas environments that prohibits arcs, sparks, or hot surfaces.

-6.2.3 Groups of apparatus
+5.2.3 Groups of apparatus